reckbo/reckbo.github.io/_posts/2015-02-02-mackay03-in-j-ensembles.md

 Unlike in the [previous post](/2015/01/28/mackay03-in-j-bigrams/) on 27x27 letter bigrams where we made a joint probability matrix by counting, ensembles are usually defined by a set of conditional and marginal probabilities.
-To get an intuition for this, let's write out the simple example given in Example 2.3,
-p.
-25 in J.  But first, let's give a definition for what an ensemble actually is.
+To get an intuition for this, let's write out the simple example given in Example 2.3 (p.
+25) in J.  But first, here is the definition for an ensemble.

 An **ensemble X** is a triple $(x,A_x,P_x)$ where *x* is an outcome taking on values from $A_x = \\{a_1, ..., a_I\\}$, with associated probabilities